christophgil/ZIPsFS/README.md

 in the example setup.
 If a file exists in multiple source locations, the version from the leftmost source (the first one listed) takes precedence.
 To make the file system read-only, you can specify an empty string ("") as the first source.
-This disables file creation and modification.
+This disables file creation and modification and automatic virtual file generation.

 ## ZIP file Presentation

-By default, ZIP files are displayed as folders with the suffix *.Content*.
+By default, ZIP files are displayed as folders with the suffix ***.Content***.
 This behavior can be customized in the ZIPsFS_configuration.c file.
 The default configuration includes a few exceptions tailored to specific use cases in Mass Spectrometry Compatibility: